annejungers/My_first_markdown_page_Challenge/README.md

 * Managing to incorporate AI in my deveper skills
 * Meeting all the new interesting becode colleagues :heart_eyes:
 * Deepening my knowledge in New Technology
-* Learning the basic of hacking and cybersecurity :space_invader: :bomb:
+* Learning the basic of *hacking* and *cybersecurity* :space_invader: :bomb:

 ## Fears I might have
 * Having to much stress, being anxious
-* Having trouble to be social and work in team
+* Being stuck during hours with the same bug
 * Having trouble to reach for help

 ## The things I look forward to
 * Learning new things
-* Creating things
+* Creating/Developing new things
+* Build my first bot :robot:
 * Practice my English with the Becode people from abroad
 * Looking for a new interesting job in IT
 * Have a week holiday and travel (because it has been a long time ago)